-Tito is a passionate educator who brings over a decade of experience serving as an equity-oriented scholar-practitioner.
+Tito has spent his professional career engaged in social justice as an educator, facilitator, researcher, counselor, organizer, youth development professional, consultant, and nonprofit director.
 A qualitative sociologist by training, his research interests converge on the intersections between critical race theory, cultural studies, and critical pedagogy.

-Tito is a social science researcher and educator at the Hunter College School of Education in the Department of Curriculum and Teaching.
-He holds space for graduate students studying to be public school teachers and counselors, to engage with anti-bias and culturally responsive education as a tool for social justice.
-Tito is also a published writer, whose work has been included in peer-reviewed journals and in social sciences book chapters.
-He has presented his research at international conferences and has served as a reviewer for academic journals.
+As an instructor at the Hunter College Graduate School of Education, Tito holds space for students studying to be public school teachers and counselors, to engage with anti-bias and culturally sustaining pedagogy for social justice.
+Tito has also taught at Lehman College, The University of Chicago, The Erikson Institute, Tufts University, and Brandeis University.
+Tito is a published writer, whose work has been included in peer-reviewed journals and in social science book chapters.
+He has also served as a reviewer for the American Journal of Sociology.
+Tito has presented his research at conferences across the country, as well as internationally.

-Tito is a Bronx native, proud Boricua, and life-long New York Knicks fan.
-He enjoys spending time with his dog Kiko, DJ-ing, and tinkering with gadgets.
+Tito is a Bronx native, proud Boricua, and a diehard New York Knicks fan.
+He is most happy at the beach, loves 90’s R&B, and enjoys platanos in all their forms.
+He likes spending time with his dog Kiko, DJ-ing, watching movies, and tinkering with gadgets.